Approach

 Patients with the potential to become pregnant should be provided with information from early adolescence about the risk of unplanned pregnancy, contraceptive options, and potential adverse pregnancy outcomes.
 Anticonvulsants with enzyme-inducing properties can lower contraceptive efficacy and lead to an increased failure rate.[51]

 For women and girls of childbearing potential, the safety of anticonvulsants in pregnancy must be taken into account when choosing a suitable drug.
+A specialist should be consulted for guidance on the use of specific drugs in pregnancy.

 Valproic acid and its derivatives

-Valproic acid and its derivatives may cause major congenital malformations, including neurodevelopmental disorders and neural tube defects, after in utero exposure.[55]
-These drugs are contraindicated during pregnancy; however, if it is not possible to stop them, treatment may be continued with appropriate specialist care.
+Valproic acid and its derivatives may cause major congenital malformations, including neurodevelopmental disorders and neural tube defects, after in utero exposure.[52]
+These drugs are contraindicated during pregnancy; however, if it is not possible to stop them, treatment may be continued with appropriate consultant care.

 • Precautionary measures may also be required in male patients owing to a potential risk that use in the 3 months leading up to conception may increase the likelihood of neurodevelopmental disorders in their children.